MAKE A GIFT MY ACCOUNT ADMISSION MAP

 Vessels and Voyages

 Beyond artistic exchange, ships and seafaring images also register the United States’ transatlantic and global encounters.
-American vessels carried goods, people, and capital across the Atlantic, while seafaring was central to commerce, diplomacy, and imperial ambition.
+American vessels carried goods, people, and capital across the Atlantic, and seafaring was central to commerce, diplomacy, and imperial ambition.
 Ships and the routes they traveled gesture toward the economic ambition and political claims that linked the United States to the rest of the world.